Mohawk Hudson Humane Society holds adoption event

 MENANDS, N.Y.
-(NEWS10) — The Mohawk Hudson Humane Society is at capacity with 375 animals under their care.
-284 animals are living at the shelter while the rest stay with foster homes.
+(NEWS10) — The Mohawk Hudson Humane Society is at capacity with 375 animals under its care.
+284 animals are living at the shelter while the rest stay in foster homes.

 Whitney Philippi, Vice President for Development, said summers are usually busy for animal shelters but a few factors led to their high capacity this month.